cymhellfire/cymhellfire.github.io/_posts/2022-04-23-How-To-Add-New-Viewport-In-Editor.md

 _Open Window Button_

 ### Create Editor Viewport Client
 As mentioned before, we need a new class dervided from **FEditorViewportClient**.
-Add new header and source file and type following code.
+Add new header and source file and type in following code.
 ```
 #pragma once